PALLAVIKHEDLE/hooks/README.md

 6. **ReducerComponent**
    - `useReducer` hook, provides a way to manage complex state logic in functional components.
 It is an alternative to useState that allows for more complex state management scenarios.

+`useTransition && useDeferredValue both hooks help improve the user experience in different ways`
+7. **TransitionComponent**
+   -  `useTransition` Focuses on prioritizing updates.
+8. **DeferredComponent**
+   -`useDeferredValue` is all about delaying them until the right moment.

 ## Getting Started

 To run the components locally, follow these steps: